bttcprotocol/bttc-doc/docs/node.md

 Save the changes in `static-nodes.json`.

-## Set the owner and signer key
+## Set the signer key

 On Bttc, it is recommended that you keep the owner and signer keys different.

 * Signer — the address that signs the checkpoint transactions.
 The recommendation is to keep at least 2 ETH, 20,000TRX, 0.5BNB on the signer address.
 * Owner — the address that does the staking transactions.
 The recommendation is to keep the BTT tokens on the owner address.

-### Generate a Delivery private key
+### Configuring Delivery with the Signer Private Key

-You must generate a Delivery private key only on the validator machine.
-Do not generate a Delivery private key on the sentry machine.
+You must set a Delivery private key only on the validator machine.
+Do not set a Delivery private key on the sentry machine.

-To generate the private key, run:
+To set the private key on delivery, run:

 ```sh
 deliverycli generate-validatorkey ETHEREUM_PRIVATE_KEY